Tine-m/docker-ci-intro/README.md

  [exercise5](/deck/DockerWebAppMySQLCompose.md)

 #### 👉 If you need help 👈
-The [discussions](https://github.com/kea-dev/dx-intro/discussions "Note that all links in GitHub issues, discussions and .md files opens default in the same tab as your current - so make it a habbit to hold down CTRL (Windows & Linux) or ⌘ (Mac) when you click a link") are enabled on the template repo (your source).
-If you need help, if you want to suggets improvements or if you have an urge to contribute to this tutorial - simply make a statement in the discussions.
-Feel free to mention me; [@lakruzz](https://github.com/lakruzz).
+If you need help, if you want to suggets improvements or if you have an urge to contribute to this tutorial. email me: [@lakruzz](tm@cphbusiness.dk).